yuriei/Epi_R_handbook/README.md

 *The Pages:*
 * Pages will be HTML (produced by Rmarkdown).
 Allows tabs, gifs, links, references, embedded files, etc. Still viewable offline.
-* Pages could be bundled together into a "bookdown", or it could just be one long Rmarkdown.
-Bookdown appears to not allow tabs. :(

 *A living document:*